Counting Homomorphic Cycles in Degenerate Graphs: Counting Homomorphisms of Cycles: Using Matrix Multiplication

 \section{Counting Homomorphisms of Cycles: Using Matrix Multiplication}

 In this section we prove the first part of Theorem \ref{thm:main}.
 We begin with describing an algorithm for counting weighted homomorphisms of alternating orientations of cycles.
 As mentioned in the introduction, our algorithm is inspired by the algorithm of Yuster and Zwick \cite{YZ} for finding a directed $k$-cycle in a (general) directed graph but bears several significant differences and tweaks.
+As in \cite{YZ}, our approach for enumerating (weighted) homomorphisms is by classifying them into a polylogarithmic number of classes, according to the in-degrees of the images of the (sink) vertices of the $\vec{C}_{2k}$ (the alternating orientation of $C_{2k}$).

 \begin{theorem} Let $k \geq 2$ and let $\vec{C}_{2k}$ be the alternating orientation of $C_{2k}$.
 Then, the $\textsc{w-hom-cnt}_{\vec{C}_{2k}}$ problem can be solved in degenerate digraphs in time $\tilde{O}(n^{c_k})$. \end{theorem}